 Q: How difficult was it to put together the video?

 We anticipated that the most difficult aspect of making the video would be expressing everything important about the project in three minutes because the process and data were so complex — qualitative research rarely yields easy answers!
 With this in mind, we approached the video similarly to how we did the project — we went back to the community and got their input!
 We let participants guide the story, and we think that’s why it turned out so great!
 It was very difficult to cut down all of the amazing footage we got interviewing community members and participants, and to decide on just one sentence per interview to convey the story we were trying to tell, but by continuing to refer back to the purpose of the video (to explain the importance of community-based research), we were able to accomplish this.

 Q: Your prize was a funded trip to attend the SciShops Symposium in Italy.
 Tell us about your experience at the Symposium.

 Networking with such a diverse group of people who recognize the importance of community research was truly wonderful and motivated us to continue to prioritize this form of research and collaborate with others on their community-engaged projects.
-We also learned a lot about the challenges that other science shops face, which made us feel extremely grateful for the established presence of the Research Shop in Guelph, while also recognizing that there is a lot of work to be done in promoting these organizations worldwide.
+We also learned a lot about the challenges that other science shops face, which made us feel extremely grateful for the established presence of the Community Engaged Scholarship Institute in Guelph, while also recognizing that there is a lot of work to be done in promoting these organizations worldwide.
 Finally, we learned about different technical approaches and strategies to performing community-engaged research, such as Citizen Science, different tech platforms like Mentimeter and Zooniverse, and how to preserve community partnerships.
 Ultimately, the potential for future collaborations with other attendees and hearing the experiences of fellow community researchers was our favourite part!